 Pete earned his Master of Business Administration from the J. L. Kellogg School of Management and a Master of Engineering Management from the Robert R. McCormick School of Engineering and Applied Science concurrently while at Northwestern University.
 He has a Bachelor of Science in Civil Engineering from Marquette University.

 Pete has served as a board member of the Ali Forney Center since May 2019.
 He also serves as president and founder of a residential tenant association within the Financial District of Lower Manhattan.
 Pete enjoys traveling, for both work and pleasure, and he is a big fan of ski trips during the winter months.

-Ed Wells is the Executive Vice President and Head of International at WWE, a publicly traded (NYSE: WWE) global entertainment company.
+Ed Wells (He/Him) is the Executive Vice President and Head of International at WWE, a publicly traded (NYSE: WWE) global entertainment company.
 In this role, Wells is responsible for the strategic development of WWE’s brand and businesses outside of the U.S., including the expansion of its media distribution and growth of WWE Network.
 He also oversees WWE’s key regional offices including the UK, Europe, the Middle East, Latin America, China, India, and Asia Pacific.
 Wells is based in WWE’s Stamford, Connecticut headquarters and reports directly to WWE Chairman & CEO Vince McMahon.